-Have you ever wondered how to adjust your digital camera shutter speed?
+Have you ever wished you could control your digital camera shutter speed?

 First, let's get you out of "Auto" so you have control of your exposure.
 Dumping "Auto Mode" is the way to create consistently winning photos.